The Latest Debt Collection Laws - Updated in 2023!

 If you dispute a debt you owe or receive a written notice from a debt collector that your debt is subject to investigation, it's important to understand the information in this notice.
 This notice includes detailed information about the debt and who is owed it.
 If you have any questions or concerns about your debt, please contact the creditor or collection agency that owes the money to you.

 A statement that if you request information about the original creditor, you should receive it within 30 days

-To get a quick, accurate and up-to-date view of your debts, compare them to those of others in your area!
-The debt verification notice offers this information in a variety of formats including graphs and tablelets.
+To get a quick, accurate, and up-to-date view of your debts, compare them to those of others in your area!
+The debt verification notice offers this information in a variety of formats including graphs and tablets.